ooooo333i/Rally_Detector/Readme.md

 Recall:    0.7907
 ```

+**The reason the validation loss is high while the test loss remains low is that the validation set does not have a similar class distribution to the test set.**

 ### Optimized Hyper Parameter

-after giving a variety to a hyper parameter, this parameter is the best.
+After trying various hyperparameters, this one performed the best.

 - batchsize : 4
 - hidden size : 128
 - number of layers : 2
 - dropout probablity : 0.3
 - data augmentation : false